 Should stocks be bought at all time lows or all time highs?
 Should losers be cut and winners be added to, expecting continued momentum?
 Or should losers be doubled down on and winners trimmed, expecting mean reversion?
 Ironically, both momentum and value factors have exhibited statistically significant outperformance over time.
 There are no cut-and-dry rules for trading price movements.
 Prices will fluctuate in random walks over the short term, reacting to the bombardment of hot off the press headlines.
 Whether the news signifies a change in value or is just noise is for each investor to judge.
 Only time will tell, not price.

 Near term stock price movements are completely dependent on what the marginal participant is willing to pay, which is heavily influenced by psychology and thus impossible to foresee.
 Still, speculation on daily, weekly, or monthly price movements is all too prevalent.
-Instant gratification and myopic loss aversion are difficult to resist.
+Instant gratification and myopic loss aversion are powerful.
 As too is fitting in with the crowd.
 It can be quite uncomfortable to go against the herd despite the massive rewards for a lonely conviction proven correct.
 But being contrarian for contrarian’s sake will not guarantee riches.
 The truly successful investors are simply ambivalent; as Buffett says, “The most important quality for an investor is temperament, not intellect.
 You need a temperament that neither derives great pleasure from being with the crowd or against the crowd.”